mgblackwater/udacity-building-cicd/README.md

 For the deployment of the project, it is automated by using azure devops pipeline to deploy directly to azure app service when the code has checked into the main branch.

-The project uses - Flask and scikit-learn to provide ML API and there is no frontend UI for the enduser to directly get the prediction.

 ## Project Plan

 [Project Planning can be found on this google spreadsheet](https://docs.google.com/spreadsheets/d/1uivvu4tP8pS4hrBvUzjOVptkkaY-F9Z_h72sHcPnbVA/edit?usp=sharing)